DWI with 0.15 BAC

 A DWI with a BAC of 0.15 or more (often called the High BAC) is a serious charge that may result in jail time, expensive fines, probation, community service, loss of driver’s license or expensive license surcharge fees, and higher vehicle insurance premiums.
 A conviction also may have adverse effects on future employment or educational opportunities.

-Austin, Texas Attorney for DWI with a BAC of 0.15
+Texas DWI with a BAC of 0.15 Attorney

 If you were accused of DWI, DUI, or drunk driving with a BAC of 0.15 or more in Austin, Texas, or Travis County, Texas, you should strongly consider immediately consulting with an experienced criminal defense attorney familiar with DWI cases in the local area.